William Guy Lectureship appointment process

 - The lecturers will receive a small honorarium of £200, and may claim any relevant expenses (e.g. travel expenses for local school visits).
 Claim of expenses will be subject to complying with RSS travel expense guidelines.

-- The RSS will facilitate an event to celebrate the scheme, bring the lecturers together, and thank them.
-Each lecturer will receive a certificate in recognition of their appointment.
+- The RSS will aim to facilitate an event to celebrate the scheme, bring the lecturers together, and thank them.

 Commitments